clastix/cluster-api-control-plane-provider-kamaji/docs/providers-proxmox.md

 ## Technical considerations

-The `ProxmoxCluster` `spec.externalManagedControlPlane` value must be toggled to true.
+The `ProxmoxCluster` `spec.externalManagedControlPlane` value must be toggled to true: such a field is available starting from the v0.6.0 release.

-> Currently, the said change has not yet been released by the CAPMOX project:
-> to test this feature, you need to build and install from source code.